rvanvenetie/spacetime/README.md

 The tests can be run using `make -C build test`.
 The adapative method, used for the numerical results in the paper, is given in `src/applications/adaptive.cpp`.
-It can be run using
+It can be run using the flags specified in the source, e.g.
 ```bash
 build/applications/adaptive --problem singular --mark_theta 0.5 --domain l-shape
 ```